-Kelly Curry is entering his second season with the Crimson Tide women's basketball team, working primarily with the post players, while also handling scheduling, recruiting and scouting.
+Kelly Curry is entering his third season with the Crimson Tide women's basketball team, working primarily with the post players, while also handling scheduling, recruiting and scouting.

 In his first season with the program, Alabama won seven Southeastern Conference games marking the most since the 2001-02 season.
 Included in those victories was the first in Lexington against Kentucky since 2002, the first against Georgia since 2004, snapping a 23-game losing streak to the Lady Bulldogs, and the first in program history at Vanderbilt's Memorial Gym.
 Overall, the Tide won 14 games, playing one of the most difficult schedules in the nation.